Xylazine Wounds: Appearance, Risks & Medical Treatment

 Xylazine causes sedating effects, impacting breathing, heart rate, and blood pressure.
 It is often injected but can also be ingested orally or inhaled nasally.

-Xylazine has been found to cause wounds on the skin that can become worse with continued xylazine use and inadequate treatment, potentially resulting in infection and severe consequences.
+Xylazine injection has been found to cause wounds on the skin that can become worse with continued xylazine use and inadequate treatment, potentially resulting in infection and severe consequences.
 These wounds can occur whether xylazine is injected or taken in other ways and may appear on parts of the body away from injection sites.

-Unlike drugs that cause skin damage caused by repetitive scratching, such as methamphetamine, xylazine wounds are believed to be caused by vasoconstriction of peripheral blood vessels, meaning that the drug causes blood vessels to narrow, slowing or blocking blood flow.
-Because of this, skin health is reduced and wounds in the skin cannot heal properly, making it more likely to become infected.
-In severe cases, parts of the skin begin to die, known as necrosis.
+Unlike drugs that cause skin damage caused by repetitive scratching, such as methamphetamine, xylazine wounds believed to be caused by vasoconstriction of peripheral blood vessels, meaning that the drug causes blood vessels near the skin to narrow, slowing or blocking blood flow (or skin perfusion).

 Xylazine wounds tend to look like blisters or burns on the skin.
 The appearance of the wound can change if it progresses and worsens.
-Typically, xylazine wounds will emerge as several small lesions in the skin, like pinpoint holes.
+Typically, xylazine-associated wounds will emerge as several small lesions in the skin, like pinpoint holes.
 If these are not treated, they can become larger and may join together to become one large open wound.

 As the wound worsens, it can present as: